Corresta T. Canfield: Career

-She was a member of the board of censors of the American Institute of Homeopathy, having been elected for the second time.
+Canfield sat on the board of censors of the American Institute of Homeopathy, having been elected for the second time.
 She was the first woman who served in that capacity.
-One was elected the previous year but was not allowed to serve on the board of censors.
+One was elected the previous year but was prohibited from serving on the board of censors.
 Three years before her admission, women were not permitted to join that society.
 After a time, seeing no other women actively represented in the society, she felt that, to enjoy its privileges, one should assume its duties.
 She, therefore, prepared a paper and read it before the institute.
 She served as president, vice-president, secretary and treasurer of the Woman's Medical Association of Chicago, vice-president of the Hahnemann Clinic for two years, and was appointed to the woman's committee for a homeopathic congress during the World's Columbian Exposition in 1893.

+Death

-She died in Pittsburg, Kansas, in 1920.
+Canfield died in Pittsburg, Kansas, in 1920.